WOW – Working On Womanhood ™

 *Name changed for confidentiality.

-Using a trauma-informed approach, WOW targets young women with significant risk factors for dropout or delinquency such as: teenage pregnancy, trauma, drug or alcohol abuse, self-harm, gang involvement, fighting, academic failure and discipline referrals.
+Using a Trauma-Informed approach, WOW targets young women with significant risk factors for dropout or delinquency such as: teenage pregnancy, trauma, drug or alcohol abuse, self-harm, gang involvement, fighting, academic failure and discipline referrals.
 Many WOW girls have also been victims of sexual or physical abuse.
 Participants are identified through referrals by teachers, school administrators and parents.
+To read more, click here: Working on Womanhood (WOW): A participatory formative evaluation of a community-developed intervention

 WOW Program Assessment & Evaluation